Fast and simple loan to make rental bonds and moving expenses simple.

 But while many are used to paying a hefty fee for school tuition, you may be taken aback by what some parents are willing to pay to send their children to Australia’s most prestigious private schools.

-Check out our list of the country's top 10 costliest private schools.
+Check out our list of the country's top 10 most expensive private schools.

 On this page:

-Below are the top 10 private schools in Australia, ranked in terms of annual fees for a year-12 day student.
-The fee data in this list is provided by Futurity Investment Group.
+Below are the top 10 private schools in Australia, ranked in terms of annual fees (excluding extra levies) for a year-12 day student.
+The fee data in this list is provided by various sources including Futurity Investment Group, news articles, Wikipedia and information from the individual schools’ websites.

 Click the links below to skip to each one:

-Geelong Grammar School (GGS) officially takes the cake for Australia’s most expensive private school, with annual tuition fees for Year 12 students reaching over $43,000!
-The school is situated on the edge of Corio Bay and is spread across four campuses and 245 hectares of land; it also boasts more than 300 staff members and 1,500 students (boys and girls), of which nearly 800 are boarders.
+Geelong Grammar School (GGS) officially takes the cake for Australia’s most expensive private school, with annual tuition fees for Year 12 students reaching over $52,000, or more than $1,000 per week!
+The school is situated on the edge of Corio Bay and is spread across four campuses and 245 hectares of land; it also boasts more than 400 staff members and 1,400 students (boys and girls), of which more than 800 are boarders.

 Well-known past students:

-Taking out second place is Sydney Church of England Girls Grammar School (SCEGGS), which will set year 12 parents back over $42,000 annually.
+The Sydney Church of England Girls Grammar School (SCEGGS) is known for producing top performing students, and will set year 12 parents back over $49,000 annually.
 SCEGGS was established in 1895, making it one of the country’s oldest institutions.

 While it offers boarding for students, it's predominantly a day school and is recognised worldwide for its academic excellence.
 SCEGGS offers education from Kindergarten to Year 12 and relies on a trust fund (funded by parents and the wider community) to maintain the school’s independence.